Employment in F-1 Status

 - OPT is automatically terminated when a student transfer to another school or begins to study at another educational level.
 OPT is also terminated if a student fails to comply with F-1 regulations.

-- F-1 students must inform the Coordinator of International Services if they change or interrupt their employment for any reason.
+- F-1 students must inform the Director of International Services if they change or interrupt their employment for any reason.
 This information must be recorded in SEVIS.

 How to Obtain a Social Security Card